Sashité for Developers

 }

-Type: Object Purpose: Records changes to Piece counts in player reserves/Hands
+Type: Object Purpose: Records changes to Piece counts in the First Player Hand

-Maps QPI Piece identifiers to net count changes:
+Maps QPI Piece identifiers to net count changes in the First Player Hand:

 Constraints: